BORAGE Overview Information

 BORAGE Side Effects & Safety

-Borage seed oil is POSSIBLY SAFE for most adults and children as long as it is free of dangerous chemicals called pyrrolizidine alkaloids (PAs).
+Borage seed oil is LIKELY UNSAFE when products containing a dangerous chemicals called pyrrolizidine alkaloids (PAs) are taken by mouth.
 Borage plant parts including the leaf, flower, and seed can contain PAs.
 PAs can damage the liver or cause cancer, especially when used in high doses or for a long time.
 Only use products that are certified and labeled PA-free.

 Bleeding disorders: There is some concern that borage seed oil might prolong bleeding time and increase the risk of bruising and bleeding.
 If you have a bleeding disorder, use borage with caution.